ibm-cloud-docs/Cloudant/query/dig-deeper-dashboard.md

 1. Continue to add some documents that match the pattern in the previous step by using the {{site.data.keyword.cloudant_short_notm}} Dashboard.

    The documents store simple `key/value` pairs that hold metadata about each book: its author and its publisher.
-In this example, we deal with the following three use-cases:
+In this example, we address the following three use-cases:

    1. A query facility that allows a user to find a book by a known publisher and year.
    2. A general-purpose search engine that allows a user to find books by a combination of one or more of the following descriptors: author, title, year, and publisher.